wantpinow/fullstack-template/README.md

 bun dev
 ```

-Create a new user
+Create a user in the dev environment.

 ### Seeding Locally

-Get your user details from Clerk and add them to `src/server/db/seed.ts`
+Get your user details from Clerk and add them to `src/server/db/seed.ts`.
+You should now be able to add yeets locally.

+### Set up Neon

+- [ ] Sign up for a Neon account
+- [ ] Create a new project

 ### Setting up GH Action, Deploying to Vercel